Do you practice positive affirmations daily?

 Every day, I use 3 resources to ingrain some positivity into my brain which I will detail in a bit.
 Did you know that your brain is so amazingly powerful, but also incredibly fragile?
 It has the power to believe whatever you tell it, which is a bad thing and a good thing depending on how you look at it.
 The great thing about that is that you can feed it the information you want it to have, and over time it will believe you.

 Science nut?
-Check out this cool article.
+Check out this cool article about the power of our brain.
 To sum up:

-You can’t tell yourself that you believe in your abilities just one or two times and expect it to make a real difference; you have got to affirm your belief in yourself day after day, month after month, until it becomes an unbreakable habit.
+You can’t tell yourself that you believe in your abilities just one or two times and expect it to make a real difference; you have got to affirm your belief in yourself day after day, month after month, until it becomes an unbreakable habit.’(Huffington Post)